-Following are some factors that should be taken into consideration when deciding to withdraw materials from the collection:
+Following are some factors that are taken into consideration when deciding to withdraw materials from the collection:

-- Physical condition of the item: Books should be checked for their physical appearance and wear.
+Books should be checked for their physical appearance and wear.
 If an item is withdrawn because it is in poor physical condition, it may be necessary to replace it if it has proven to be popular, if the information is still current, a newer edition of the item is available, or there are no other copies of the item on the shelf.
-When replacing a withdrawn audiovisual item, a decision will need to be made if the format that is being withdrawn is still the best format in which to purchase the title.
+When replacing a withdrawn audiovisual item, a decision will be made if the format that is being withdrawn is still the best format in which to purchase the title.

-- Currency and accuracy of information: This is particularly important for nonfiction materials in subject areas such as medicine, business, computers and finance.
-Selectors in these and similar areas should be aware of the timeliness of the materials, and whether or not there have been more recent developments in a particular field that would make the materials in the collection outdated.
+This is particularly important for nonfiction materials in subject areas such as medicine, business, computers/technology, and finance.
+Selectors in these—and similar areas—should be aware of the timeliness of the materials, and whether or not there have been more recent developments in a particular field that would make the materials in the collection outdated.
 This criterion is less important for fiction items.

-- Duplicate copies: Many titles will initially be purchased in multiples to satisfy patron demand.
-This is particularly true of best sellers or books of local interest.
-Over time, however, this popularity will probably wane, and a realistic decision should be made regarding the number of copies needed once popularity has passed.
-In most cases, only one copy of a non-fiction title should be kept on the shelf unless there is high circulation.
+Some titles will initially be purchased in multiples to satisfy patron demand.
+This is particularly true of bestsellers or books of local interest.
+Over time, as popularity wanes, only one (1) copy of a non-fiction title should be kept on the shelf unless there is high circulation.
 The number of copies of a fiction title should be determined by the circulation of the title, and the popularity of the author.

-- Local interest: Though the Library rarely collects in depth on particular subjects or genres, it should try to maintain copies of titles by Montana authors and, since these may not circulate as often as other, more popular materials, allowances should be made for maintaining these in the collection though they may not appear to be popular.
+Though the library rarely collects in depth on particular subjects or genres, it should try to maintain copies of titles by Montana authors and, since these may not circulate as often as other, more popular materials, allowances should be made for maintaining these in the collection though they may not circulate frequently.